The (theta, wheel)-free graphs Part II: structure theorem: Properties of P-graphs

 \begin{lemma} Let $B$ be a graph that satisfies all the conditions of being a P-graph except that its skeleton fails to satisfies~\ref{i:5} or~\ref{i:8}.
 Then $B$ contains a wheel. \end{lemma}

 \begin{proof} Let $R$ be the skeleton of $B$, and $K$ its special clique.

 {\bf Case 1:} when $R$ fails to satisfy \ref{i:5}.
 Suppose that in $R$ there exists an edge $e=xy$ contained in a cycle $C$ such that $x$ and $y$ are both of degree at least 3.
 If in $R\sm e$, there are two internally vertex-disjoint paths from $x$ to $y$, then $R$ contains a cycle with a chord (namely $e$).
 So in $L(R)$, $e$ is a vertex that is the center of a wheel.
-Hence, by Menger's theorem, we may assume that in $R\sm e$, there is a cut-vertex $u$ that separates $x$ from $y$.
-Let $X$ (resp.\ $Y$) be the union of all components of $R\sm \{e, u\}$ that contains neighbors of $x$ (resp.\ of $y$).
-Note that $X$ and $Y$ are disjoint because $\{u, e\}$ is a cutset that separates $x$ from $y$.
-Note that $x\in X$ and $y\in Y$.
+Hence, by Menger's theorem, we may assume that in $R\sm e$, there is a cut vertex $u$ that separates $x$ from $y$ (note that $u$ is on $C$).
+Let $X$ (resp.\ $Y$) be the connected component of $R\sm \{e, u\}$ that contains $x$ (resp.\ $y$).
 We claim that in $R[X\cup \{ u\}]$ there exists a path $P_x = x'' \dots x \dots u$ such that $x''$ has degree 1 in $R$.

-If $x$ is a cutvertex of $R$, $P_x$ can be constructed as the union of a path from $x$ to $u$ going through the component of $R \sm x$ that contains $u$, and a path from a vertex $x''$ of degree 1 (that exists by~\ref{i:3}) to $x$ going through another component.
-So, we assume that $x$ is not a cutvertex of $R$.
+If $x$ is a cut vertex of $R$, $P_x$ can be constructed as the union of a path from $x$ to $u$ going through the component of $R \sm x$ that contains $u$, and a path from a vertex $x''$ of degree 1 (that exists by~\ref{i:3}) to $x$ going through another component.
+So, we assume that $x$ is not a cut vertex of $R$.
 Hence, from here on, we assume that $R\sm x$ is connected.